 Presentation layer flow

-Web users interact with components of the presentation layer to select actions that initiate calls to the underlying product layers.
-Presentation layer components make calls to the Service layer, which in turn sends requests to the Domain (or business logic) layer.
+Web users interact with components of the presentation layer to select actions that initiate calls to the underlying layers.
+Presentation layer components make calls to the service layer, which in turn sends requests to the domain layer.